Making Tax Digital for Income Tax

 The accounting software will need to record income and expenditure into the following main categories:

 It is currently proposed that there will be 4 quarterly reports to HMRC followed by a finalisation return when end of year adjustments will be made.
-For a buy to let business that would mean quarterly returns made up to 5 July, 5 October, 5 January and 5 April.
-There would then be a MTD finalisation submission the following 31 January.
+All businesses within MTD for Income Tax will have to provide quarterly updates of their income and expenses made up to:

 We are awaiting further information on MTD from HMRC regarding the consultation to abolish basis periods for unincorporated businesses to simplify MTD reporting.
 These changes will not come into effect before April 2024, with a transition year not coming into effect earlier than 2023.